Earthfile reference

 instead and prepend a different shell.

-Dockerfile command is not yet supported.
-Use COPY instead.
+The classical is not yet supported.
+Use instead.